GENERAL STATEMENT OF RESPONSIBILITIES:

-- Minimum of a BA/BS in Public Health or related field, ideally a Masters in Public Health or related field.
+- Minimum of a BA/BS in Public Health or related field, or equivalent experience, ideally a Masters in Public Health or related field.

 - Credentialed trainer in at least 3-5 CDC-approved evidence-based interventions (EBIs) or public health strategies (PHS)

-- Excellent training skills with at least one-year experience in training HIV service providers
+- Excellent training skills with at least two-year experience in training HIV service providers

 - Experience working on HIV Prevention or STI Prevention (At least 1 year)

-- Experience working with HIV providers (CBOs, health care organizations and Health Departments); communities of color; and with communities disproportionately affected by HIV (i.e. African Americans, Latinx, Women of Color, Transgendered people, Youth from communities of color, Injecting Drug Users, Sex Workers)
+- Experience working with HIV providers (CBOs, healthcare organizations and Health Departments); communities of color; and with communities disproportionately affected by HIV (i.e. African Americans, Latinx, Women of Color, Transgender people, Youth from communities of color, Injecting Drug Users, Sex Workers)

 - Knowledge of:

 - HHS "End of the HIV Epidemic: A Plan for America"